-Some Injuries are from a defective product, like a:
+Some Injuries are from a defective product, a:

 - Heating element.

-It is sad if this caused grievous harm to a person's body, mind, and soul.
+It is sad if this causes grievous harm to a person’s body, mind, and soul.
 But alas, it happens.
 And it happens quite a bit.
 However, the Ehline Law Firm has been successful in helping people hurt from defective heaters.

 How Do You Get Compensation for Water Heater Negligence?

 Getting compensation means conducting special investigations and sending experts to the accident scene.
-When a hot water-related ailment occurs, you may have rights under the law.
-Our California firm has the experience it takes to investigate a case like this before you blow the statute and evidence permanently disappears.
+You may have rights under the law when a hot water-related ailment occurs.
+Our California firm has the experience it takes to investigate a case like this before you blow the statute and the evidence permanently disappears.
 Assuming your lawyer does their job right, the next step is knowing the types of compensation available below.

 The compensation recovered can include:

 - Scarring and disfigurement.